ianpetzer/handlebars-pre-compile-filter/README.markdown

 https://github.com/wycats/rake-pipeline-web-filters

-This gem bundles the necessary Ember scripts to compile handlebars templates headless-ly.
-Hopefully this enables you to be lazier!
+This gem bundles the necessary Ember scripts to compile templates headless-ly.
+Hopefully this allows you to be even lazier!

 Here's a quick example of a realistic project's Assetfile: